genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/10_integration/08_data-pipeline/02_basics.md

 ## Where to define

-You can configure data pipelines in a file called _pipeline-name_**-data-pipeline.kts**.
+You can configure Data Pipelines in a file called _pipeline-name_**-data-pipeline.kts**.
 This must be located in your application's configuration directory.

 A pipeline configuration contains a collection of `sources`, one or many `map` functions and one or many `sink` functions.

 ## How to define a source

-Each data pipeline source contains the configuration specifying how to access the data and the associated mapping and sink functionality.
+Each Data Pipeline source contains the configuration specifying how to access the data and the associated mapping and sink functionality.

 The currently supported sources are: